 Books, Equipment, Materials and Resources Recommended/Needed

 Students need a good set of stationery in common with most other subjects.
 All students are expected to have their own calculators for use at home and in class.
-A scientific calculator is essential for GCSE students and Higher Level Year 9 work.
+A scientific calculator is essential.
 Geometric instruments are also needed for parts of the course such as a compass and protractor.
-Calculators and geometry sets are available to purchase from the School Library and are compulsory for all students.
+Calculators and geometry sets are available to purchase from the School and are compulsory for all students.

 Opportunities For Study Beyond Key Stage 4

 A Level Mathematics is offered at Attleborough Academy Norfolk Sixth Form.
 This involves the study of Pure Maths together with Mechanics and Statistics.

 Career Opportunities Supported By This Subject

 There are a vast number of career opportunities requiring Mathematics qualifications.
 It should be noted that GCSE Mathematics at grade 4, at the very least, is required for all University courses.
 Career opportunities ranging from engineering to accountancy, from computing to financial or retail management, from statistical analysis to architecture are all supported by qualifications in Mathematics.